Residential Building Permit

 - A check/money order to pay the permit fee, due when permit is issued.
 We accept credit card payments at the counter.
 There will be a 2% + $0.25 convienence fee in addition to the permit fee.

 Residential building permit applications not requiring stamped drawings are reviewed over the counter.
-All others are logged in and reviewed in the order in which they were reviewed.
-REview times vary and can take up to 15 business days.
-After the Plans Examining Engineer has reviewed the drawing, they will contact the Architect/Engineer with any revisions or notify the applicant that the permit is ready for pick up.
+All others are logged in and reviewed in the order in which they were recieved.
+Review times vary and can take up to 15 business days.
+After the plans examiner has reviewed the drawings, they will contact the applicant with any revision requests or notify the applicant that the permit is ready for pick up.

 After the permit has been issued, the applicant or General Contractor must contact the Building Inspector, whom is indicated on the permit, to schedule inspections.